-- Any Select if you do not know the authentication method to use and the router will attempt to determine the correct authentication type for you. - b MS-CHAP v2 This is the Microsoft implementation of the Challenge Handshake Authentication Protocol which was introduced in Windows® NT 4.0 and is still c MS-CHAP - This is the Microsoft implementation of the Challenge Handshake Authentication Protocol for which support was dropped in Windows® Vista.
+- a Any Select if you do not know the authentication method to use and the router will attempt to determine the correct authentication type for you. - b MS-CHAP v2 This is the Microsoft implementation of the Challenge Handshake Authentication Protocol which was introduced in Windows[®] NT 4.0 and is still supported today.